flutter/flutter/specs/style.md

      }
   */

+  void welcomeChild(child);
+    // assert: this == child.ownerLayoutManager
+    // assert: child.isNew is true
+    // resets child.isNew
+  void reapChild(child);
+    // assert: this == child.ownerLayoutManager
+    // assert: child.isGhost is true
+    // removes the RenderNode from its parent if isGhost is true

+  Generator<RenderNode> walkChildren();
+    // returns a generator that iterates over the children, skipping any whose ownerLayoutManager is not |this|

+  Generator<RenderNode> walkChildrenBackwards();
+    // returns a generator that iterates over the children backwards, skipping any whose ownerLayoutManager is not |this|

   void markAsLaidOut(); // sets this.node.needsLayout and this.node.descendantNeedsLayout to false
   virtual Dimensions layout(Float? width, Float? height);
-    // call markAsLaidOut();
-    // if autoreap is true: use walkChildren() to call welcomeChild() and reapChild() on each child
     // if width is null, set width to getIntrinsicWidth().value
-    // if height is null, set width height getIntrinsicHeight().value
+    // if height is null, set height to getIntrinsicHeight().value
     // call this.assumeDimensions(width, height);
     // call this.layoutChildren(width, height);
+    // call markAsLaidOut();
     // return { width: width, height: height }
-    // - this should always call this.markAsLaidOut() to reset needsLayout
+    // - this should always call this.markAsLaidOut() to reset
+    //   needsLayout and descendantNeedsLayout
-    // - the return value should include the final value for whichever of the width and height arguments
+    // - the return value should include the final value for whichever
-    //   that is null
+    //   of the width and height arguments that is null
-    // - subclasses that want to make 'auto' values dependent on the children should override this
+    // - subclasses that want to make 'auto' values dependent on the
-    //   entirely, rather than overriding layoutChildren
+    //   children should override this entirely, rather than
+    //   overriding layoutChildren; but see layoutChildren()'s notes
+    //   for how to do this

   virtual void layoutChildren(Float width, Float height);
     // default implementation does nothing
-    // - override this if you want to lay out children but not have the children affect your dimensions
+    // - override only this (and not layout()) if you want to lay out
+    //   children but not have the children affect your dimensions
+    // - always call setChildSize() and setChildPosition() after
+    //   calling a child's layout() method
+    // - if the child has needsLayout or if you need to have it
+    //   autosize, call its ownerLayoutManager's layout() method
+    // - otherwise if the child has needs descendantNeedsLayout, call
+    //   layoutDescendants()

+  virtual Dimensions layoutDescendants();
+    // assert: node.needsLayout is false, node.descendantNeedsLayout is true
+    // walk children:
+    //  - if it has needsLayout, call its layout() method with its
+    //    current width and height, then call setChildSize() with
+    //    those same dimensions
+    //  - else, if it has descendantNeedsLayout, call its
+    //    layoutDescendants() method
+    // call markAsLaidOut();
+    // - override this if you use take() to control more children, in
+    //   which case you should call their methods too
+    // - this should always call this.markAsLaidOut() to reset
+    //   needsLayout and descendantNeedsLayout

   virtual void paint(RenderingSurface canvas);
     // set a clip rect on the canvas for rect(0,0,this.width,this.height)